-Their fees: Instead of just going for the cheapest therapist, see therapy as an investment with lifelong dividends.
-Consider the therapist that offers the right approach and experience for your issues, and seems to have a personality you’d click with.
+Session fees: Consider the therapist that offers the right approach and experience for your issues, and seems to have a personality you’d click with.
 Read our article on "The Cost of Therapy" to gain some good ideas on how you can afford your ideal therapist.

 Is it terrible to judge based on pictures?
 It's common.
 You are likely picking up clues about the therapist's personality from the way they dress, smile, and hold themselves.
-Therapy is after all a relationship, and we tend to work best with people we feel comfortable with.
-Read the therapist's blurb as well, where you will get a sense of his or her experience, their take on working with clients, and what they are passionate about.
+Therapy is, after all, a relationship, and we tend to work best with people we feel comfortable with.
+Read the therapist's profile as well, where you will get a sense of his or her experience, their take on working with clients, and what they are passionate about.

 What other things do you need to think about?
 There are other options, such as if you want to do long or short-term therapy, and what sort of relationship you would like to have with your therapist.
 Read our connected article, “How Do I Know What Type of Therapy I Need?”